James & Theory

 Emergence Analysis

-At some point in time, someone will be faced with convincing the rest of the world that they have found the unified model of physics.
-Their problem then becomes one of providing very convincing scientific proof that they have the correct model.
-Although numerous more heuristic non-quantifyable claims of beauty, symmetry and simplicity are regularly claimed to identify the unified model, a much harder, clearer scientific tool was sought to generate this proof.
+At some point A unified model will be discovered, and the discoverer/s will be need to prove they have found the unified model of physics.
+Claims of beauty, symetry and simplicity are subjective and unscientific.
+A far more scientific and mathematical approach is required.
 A truly unified model would not make just a few clean predictions, it would need to make all clean predictions.
-We can statistically and conservatively define the chance of a single correct independent prediction as (1/2)1 and of n successive correct independent predictions as P(n) = (1/2)n.
-One a model achieves n>=22 predictions - we satisfy the standard compliance for scientific discovery (5 sigma).
+Such a model would be scientifically and statisitically highly unlikely top make many-many predctions by chance.
+And we can quantify that unlikely probability mathematially with a statistical/ probability tool called the Binary Hypothesis Test (BHT).
+We can treat a model predition like a coin toss.
+The probability of a model makeing a single correct independent prodiction by chance is (1/2)1 and of n successive correct independent predictions as P(n) = (1/2)n.
+Once a model achieves n≥22 predictions - the probability of that occuring by chance becomess very small.
+Ineed we can match that low probability to the standard for scientific discovery (5 σ).
 I have independently developed Emergence Analysis as a series of simple scientific tools specifically targeted at deconstructing and error correcting unified models.
 While this sets the basic compliance metric for a unified model, the truly unified model would sail right past this metric - predicting every emergent behaviour and system in its path.
 Which makes is very easy to recognise and prove.
 This statistical tool is called the Binary Hypothesis Test (BHT) - which rather than looking as a single emergent layer of behaviour, has here been expanded to test independent predictions on a whole of model basis.
-The BHT is exceedingly efficient in sorting those models that comply with this minimum standard for unification compliance and those that do not.
-And as such becomes a valuable tool for redirecting resources to unification approaches that are scientifically viable.
+The BHT is exceedingly efficient in testing and filtering for minimum unfication compliance.
+And as such becomes a valuable tool for redirecting resources to sceintifcially/ statistically viable unification models.

 BHT — Predictive and Compliance Metrics